 © JD Barnes, 1843 magazine

-Spearheaded by 1843 magazine’s picture and luxury editor, Melanie Grant, the programme will run from Summer 2021.
-Each year’s mentee will be given one-on-one mentoring by the art and design team at 1843 magazine and The Economist over the course of a year.
+Spearheaded by 1843’s picture and luxury editor, Melanie Grant, the programme will run in 2023.
+The chosen mentee will be given one-on-one mentoring by the art and design team at 1843 and The Economist over the course of a year.
 This will include reviewing their portfolio, helping develop ideas and visual narratives, pitching and completing assignments, editing and post-production.
 The successful candidate will be asked to do at least one published assignment for 1843 magazine.

-The programme is open to professional photographers, with some experience in reportage and lifestyle photography, who are ambitious to create beautiful and important work.
-The candidate will be based in the UK.
-In due course the programme will be rolled out to a second mentee, based in the US.
+The programme is open to professional photographers, with some experience in reportage or lifestyle photography, who are ambitious to create beautiful and important work.
+The candidate will be based in the UK, and will be encouraged to work closely with the in-house team.

-This programme is supported by The Association of Photographers, Photo London, Magnum and Panos.
+This programme is supported by The Association of Photographers, Magnum and Panos Pictures.
 In addition to these institutions, a group of working photographers will also support and guide the mentee, and share their experiences.

 Whatever your vocation, passion, course or age, we invite you to inspire us with your photography.

 From the Oscars of the photography world; the AOP Photography Awards to celebration of our students through the AOP Student Awards to our new programme of new creative projects we have a programme of opportunity whatever your level or interest.